NeuroTechX/ntx_slack_archive/random.md

  >I'm in my last year, however, what is frustrating, the results are poor.
 I'm considering starting from a scratch, but it takes time too.

+8/26/2017 12:08 PM

+ **yannick** :

+ >My suggestion would be to do both at the same time.
+While aiming to finish your PhD and focusing primarily on that, nothing prevents you from spending 30-60 min / day looking for opportunities.
+If your dream job comes knocking at the door, then youll know that to do when you see it.

+>
+Quitting your PhD to apply to an ok job, only to get out of your PhD if you feel like you are in an impasse, would not be the best idea in the long run.
+The field of NeuroTech is just getting started and with major brain initiatives around the world, chances are that opportunities will continue to increase in years / decades to come.
+Having a PhD might serve you well in that field. (as opposed to CS related fields like Deep Learning for example)

+>
+My 2 cents.